Recovery Plan for Snake River Fall Chinook Salmon

 The goal of ESA recovery under this plan is to improve the viability of these salmon, and the ecosystems upon which they depend, to the point that they no longer require ESA protection.

-The following modules are incorporated into the Recovery Plan for Snake River Fall Chinook Salmon as appendices:
+The following modules are incorporated into the recovery plan as appendices:

 - Appendix D: Module for Ocean Environment